-The Jamaica API specification may be browsed with an ordinary web browser.
+The Jamaica API specification (JavaDoc) is available in doc/jamaica_api.
+It may be browsed with an ordinary web browser.
 Its format is compatible with common IDEs such as Eclipse and Netbeans.
 If the Jamaica Eclipse Plug-In is used (see Chapter 4), Eclipse will automatically use the API specification of the selected Jamaica runtime environment.
-The Real-Time Specification for Java is part of the standard Jamaica API.